dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 **Pros**

-* It is easy to apply rotations on point vectors by matrix-vector multiplication.
+* Supported operations: all except interpolation.
-* Concatenation of rotations is trivial through matrix multiplication.
+* Interpretation: each column is a basis vector.
-* You can directly read the basis vectors from the columns.
+* Singularities: none.
-* No singularities.
+* Ambiguities: none that are specific for rotation matrices.

 **Cons**

-* We use 9 values for 3 degrees of freedom.
+* Representation: 9 values for 3 degrees of freedom.
-* Not every 3x3 matrix is a valid rotation matrix, which means for example that we cannot simply apply an optimization algorithm to rotation matrices or interpolate between rotation matrices.
-Renormalization is computationally expensive in comparison to quaternions.
+* Renormalization: expensive in comparison to quaternions.

 ----------
 Axis-Angle